sexnine/NanoLimboPlugin/README.md

 ### Contributing

-Feel free to create a pull request if you found some bug or optimization opportunity, or if you want to add some functionality that is suitable for a limbo server and won't significantly load the server.
+Feel free to create a pull request if you find some bug or optimization opportunity, or if you want to add some functionality that is suitable for a limbo server and won't significantly load the server.

 ### Building